“Halloween is an opportunity to be really creative.”— Judy Gold

-One of my favorite tips this time of year is to ask subjects to bring their Halloween costumes to a shoot.
-As adults they don’t get a chance to wear them more than just once and lets you create the kind of images that are fun to make.
-And when they’re dressed up, the subject seems to get more involved in the session.
-In addition to getting a chance to create some great images that you can add to your portfolio, you also get to add another potential sale from the session.
+As adults they don’t get a chance to wear them more than just once and it lets you create the kind of images that are fun to make for both the photographer and the subject.
+And when they’re dressed up, they seems to get more involved in the session.
+In addition to getting a chance to create some great photogaphs that you can add to your portfolio, you also get to add another potential sale from the session.
 It’s a win-win situation.

 The next Halloween costume works great with this particular subject and I like the pose of having her lean on a cobweb-filled fence in a friend’s back yard.